 Understanding knee pain after a fall

-A knee pain after a fall This is a very common situation, whether during a domestic accident, a sporting activity, or a simple misstep.
-The knee being an exposed joint, it is often directly impacted during a fall.
+Knee pain after a fall is very common, whether it's from a household accident, a sporting activity, or a simple misstep.
+Because the knee is an exposed joint, it is often directly impacted during a fall.

-In most cases, the pain is related to a knee contusion, That is, a shock without serious injury.
-However, some falls can result in more serious injuries, particularly ligament injuries, attacks on meniscus or, more rarely, a fracture.
+In most cases, the pain is related to a knee contusion, meaning an impact without serious injury.
+However, some falls can lead to more significant damage, including ligament injuries, meniscus tears, or, more rarely, a fracture.

 It is therefore essential to know how to differentiate between benign pain and a problem requiring medical attention.